Southbound Pachyderm

 "Southbound Pachyderm" is a song by the American rock band Primus.
-It was released on their fourth studio album Tales from the Punchbowl (1995).
-It was also released as a single, and a stop-motion animated video was made for it.
+It was released as a promotional single from their fourth studio album, Tales from the Punchbowl (1995).
+A stop-motion animated music video was made for it.
 The song is about the extinction threat faced by elephants, rhinos and hippos, otherwise known as pachyderms.

 Les Claypool said in 2015 that "Southbound Pachyderm" is one of his favorite songs to play live.
-It has been played 457 times since its live debut, making it the 7th most played song by Primus.

 Background

 The inspiration for the song came from an image that CMJ New Music Monthly said Claypool "couldn't shake ... 'an elephant's ass heading away from you'".
 Claypool would later say, "Years ago I had this vision of an elephant walking away, just this big elephant's ass basically, and then it sort of turned into the idea of all the pachyderms that are disappearing, all the rhinos, hippos and elephants that we're killing off.
 They're slowly disappearing, going south."